 Until recently the town was not well known to tourists but has newly become famous due to its eco-tourism endeavors.
 Whale Shark conservation has increased tourism and provided jobs to local people in the area, and now Donsol is one of the few places in the Philippines where you can experience an ethical encounter with these gentle giants while helping organizations like WWF and LAMAVE with their conservation efforts.

 Relax in this quiet seaside town, swim ethically with Whale Sharks and visit beautiful waterfalls and caves that surround the area.
 You will soon discover that Donsol is one of the most beautiful places in the Philippines.

 A tiny island attached to the southwest tip of the main island of Bohol, Panglao surprises with its beauty.
 This place has a typical laid back “island vibe” which may not be that easy to find in El Nido or Cebu.

 The most popular beach here is Alona beach which has sugar-white sand and the clearest blue water.

 However, if you explore further, you can find a few more beaches that are as beautiful as Alona beach but usually empty.

 One of the best things about this island is that you can explore it on your own for cheap without taking any guided tours.
-It’s Philippine’s points of interest that shouldn’t be overlooked.
+It’s one of the amazing places in Philippines that shouldn’t be overlooked.